 Lecturers may include material where copyright rests with a third party if one of the following applies:

 a.
 An educational exception has been granted under UK copyright law (CDPA 1988):

 If using one of these exceptions then use must be considered 'fair dealing' and you must consider the following:

 b.
 Other factors apply:

-The rights usually belong to the publisher unless you retained copyright when you signed the contract.
-If your article or book is not published using a Creative Commons licence, or you did not use an author addendum, you would normally need to reproduce any part required for your teaching under the terms of the CLA HE Licence.
+The rights usually belong to the publisher unless you retained copyright when you signed the publisher's copyright transfer agreement.
+If your article or book is not published using a Creative Commons licence or similar, you would normally need to reproduce any part required for your teaching under the terms of the CLA HE Licence.

 You are permitted to copy limited amounts of copyright material provided it is for non-commercial teaching purposes.
 This applies to copying by a person giving or receiving instruction, or preparing for giving or receiving instruction.

 The use of copyright works in the classroom must be subject to the 'fair dealing' test and is only applicable to material that has been made publicly available.
 Unpublished works are not covered by this exception relating to education.
 The 'illustration for instruction' exception extends copying of works to any medium, for example interactive whiteboards and presentations.

 There is a full list of AV resources in the Moving Image Gateway on this guide.

 Use CDPA 'fair dealing' principles if not using subscription content: